maparrar/torre_docs/README.md

 	- Front repository
 	- ad_server repository
 - [2h] Define architecture, technologies and the deploy server
-- [3h] Write base documentation
+- [1h] Write base documentation

 ## Stage 2 (day 2)
 - [1h] Initialize React project and start Front end development
-- [5h] Cors server creation to avoid Cors restrictions
+- [7h] Cors server creation to avoid Cors restrictions
--
+- [3h] Tests with graphical library

+## Stage 3 (day 3)
+- [4h] Create functions to transform input data to graphical data
+- [6h] Create the visualisation tool
+- [2h] Final styling and minor improvements

 # Future work

 This is just and aproximation to a visualisation tool and can be improve in many ways:
 - Standarize skills required by Opportunities and the selectable strengths by candidates
-- Unify strengths and retun them with ids by candidate
-- Improve the visualisation
+- This tool uses 200 jobs for testing puposes, but the graphical system supports thousands of nodes, so can be used with the available jobs
-- ...
+-